COVID-19 Updates: State of public health emergency declared.

 For more information, visit COVID-19 info for Albertans.

-The Public Health Appeal Board (PHAB) hears appeals from people served with orders under the Public Health Act and in respect of decisions to issue, cancel, suspend, or refuse to issue a licence, permit or other approval as defined in the Public Health Act regulations.
+The Public Health Appeal Board (PHAB) hears appeals from people served with orders under section 62 of the Public Health Act and in respect of decisions to issue, cancel, suspend, or refuse to issue a licence, permit or other approval as defined in the Public Health Act regulations.

-The PHAB is a quasi-judicial board that consists of up to 5 members of the public appointed by the Lieutenant Governor in Council to hear appeals.
-The PHAB functions independent of government departments to ensure fairness and impartiality when hearing appeals of decisions made under the Public Health Act (Part 1, Sections 3 to 7).
+The PHAB is a quasi-judicial board and functions independent of government departments to ensure fairness and impartiality when hearing appeals of decisions made under the Public Health Act (part 1, sections 3 to 7).

 PHAB appeal process

 The appellant should familiarize themselves with the PHAB Rules of Procedure (PDF, 156 KB) for detailed information about PHAB proceedings.